Smana/smana.github.io/content/en/post/dagger-intro/index.md

 ## 🧩 The Kubeconform Module

-I started with a **real use case**: For several years, I have been using a [bash script](https://github.com/fluxcd/flux2-kustomize-helm-example/blob/main/scripts/validate.sh) to validate Kubernetes/Kustomize manifests and the [Flux](https://fluxcd.io/) configuration.
+The first module I wrote is based on a **real use case**: For several years, I have been using a [bash script](https://github.com/fluxcd/flux2-kustomize-helm-example/blob/main/scripts/validate.sh) to validate Kubernetes/Kustomize manifests and the [Flux](https://fluxcd.io/) configuration.
 The idea is to achieve the same results but also go a bit further...

 Initializing a module is done as follows: